rhodges/oregon-marinemap/docs/getting_started.rst

 After you have completed the Lingcod `Getting Started <http://maps11.msi.ucsb.edu/getting_started.html>`_ instructions, you'll want to return here to continue with the MarineMap Oregon installation instructions that follow.

-Additional dependencies particular to the oregon-marinemap project can be found in the ``omm_requirements.txt`` file located in the base directory of ``oregon-marinemap``.
+Additional dependencies particular to the MarineMap Oregon project can be found in the ``omm_requirements.txt`` file located in the base directory of ``oregon-marinemap``.

 Installing MarineMap Oregon